PhysicsDptAngers/polyUAnalog/README.md

 We have documented our journey and findings in a comprehensive academic paper.
 This paper delves into the theoretical underpinnings, design choices, and technical challenges encountered during the development of polyUAnalog.
 While the paper is currently in draft form and distributed as-is, we believe it provides valuable insights into the project's scientific and engineering aspects.

 A DOI and access to the official publication will be provided upon acceptance.
 Additionally, a pre-print version of the paper will be made available to ensure our findings are accessible to the community, fostering further research and development in the field of analog synthesis.

+## Sound Examples

+We are currently compiling a diverse range of audio samples to showcase the versatility and musicality of polyUAnalog.
+This is a work in progress, and we appreciate your patience as we curate a collection that truly represents the essence of this project.

+Stay tuned for a SoundCloud link, which will be shared here soon.

 ## License